Nonlinear PDEs with modulated dispersion I: Nonlinear Schr\"odinger equations: Young theory of the modulated NLS

 \subsection{Cubic non linear Schr\"odinger equation on $\RR^2$}

-To obtain a local existence result for the modulated Schr\"odinger equation on $\RR^2$ we need to obtain regularity estimates for the appropriate $X$ operators.
+To obtain a local existence result for the modulated Schr\"odinger equation on $\RR^2$ we need to obtain regularity estimates for the appropriate modulated operator $X$.
 Here $\dot X_s(\psi_1,\psi_2,\psi_3)$ is a trilinear operator with Fourier transform given by

 Note that $|\xi|^2+|\xi_1|^2-|\xi_2|^2-|\xi_3|^2 =2 \langle \xi -\xi_2,\xi - \xi_3\rangle_{\RR^2}= \Xi$ under the condition that $\xi=-\xi_1+\xi_2+\xi_3$.
 Then $X$ has the expression

 Using the $(\rho,\gamma)$-iregularity of $w$ we can easily obtain that